peczenyj/ttempdir/README.md

 #### max-recursion-level

-This linter searchs on argument lists in a recursive way.
+This linter searches on argument lists in a recursive way.
 By default we limit to 5 the recursion level.

 For instance, the example below will not emit any analysis report because `os.TempDir()` is called on a 6th level of recursion.
 If needed this can be updated via flag `-linter.max-recursion-level`.